Gameday Eagle Lure and Jess Set Auctions

 Fans will have an opportunity to bid to own the lure and jess set used during pre-game flights:

 - Sept.
-30, Mississippi State.
-The Auction will open Sept.
-28 and close Oct.
-2
+29, Southern Miss.
+The auction will open Sept.
+27 and close Oct.
+1

 Money raised from the auctions support the center’s mission of rehabilitation, education, and conservation.
-In the last three years, the lure auction has raised nearly $21,000 to support the rehabilitation and care of raptors.
+Since 2013, the lure auction has more than $40,000 to support the rehabilitation and care of raptors.